Pittsburgh Dog Bite Lawyer

-The “dog bites” mentioned in the law pertains to the attacks on someone.
+The “dog bites” mentioned in the law pertain to the attacks on someone.
 In Pennsylvania’s Dog Law, a section covers what will happen to the dog which covers the confinement of the dog as stated in section 459-502 of the Pennsylvania Statutes.
-Furthermore, the statutes clearly mentioned that even though the victim has evaded the possible bite, the articles of the dog bite law still applies because the dog still has the intention to bite the person.
+Furthermore, the statutes mentioned that even though the victim has evaded the possible bite, the articles of the dog bite law still apply because the dog still has the intention to bite the person.

 How to Report the Dog Attack or Bite?

 The state of Pennsylvania requires its citizens to report any dog bites.
 There should be a complete report of the attack.
 It can either be to the State Dog Warden situated in each county.

 There may be additional reporting protocols created depending on the cities and counties for legal purposes.
 Residents of Pittsburgh should report any dog attack at the nearest office of Bureau of Animal Care and Control.